-We had \$370.0 million of outstanding borrowings under our credit facility as of March 31, 2018 and no outstanding borrowings under our credit facility as of December 31, 2017.
-As borrowings under our credit facility accrue interest under floating interest rate structures, the carrying value of such indebtedness approximates fair value for the amounts outstanding under our credit facility.
-As of March 31, 2018 and December 31, 2017, we had total borrowings under senior unsecured notes of \$3.5 billion maturing between 2019 and 2047 with fixed interest rates ranging from 2.7% to 5.6%.
-The fair values of all senior unsecured notes and installment payables as ofMarch 31, 2018 and December 31, 2017 were based on Level 2 inputs from third-party market quotations.
+ENLK had \$370.0 million of outstanding borrowings under the ENLK Credit Facility as of March 31, 2018 and no outstanding borrowings under the ENLK Credit Facility as of December 31, 2017.
+ENLC had \$76.5 million and \$74.6 million in outstanding borrowings under the ENLC Credit Facility as of March 31, 2018 and December 31, 2017, respectively.
+As borrowings under the ENLK Credit Facility and ENLC Credit Facility accrue interest under floating interest rate structures, the carrying value of such indebtedness approximates fair value for the amounts outstanding under the credit facilities.
+As of March 31, 2018 and December 31, 2017, ENLK had total borrowings under senior unsecured notes of \$3.5 billion maturing between 2019 and 2047 with fixed interest rates ranging from 2.7% to 5.6%.
+The fair values of all senior unsecured notes and installment payables as of March 31, 2018 and December 31, 2017 were based on Level 2 inputs from third-party market quotations.
 The fair values of obligations under capital leases were calculated using Level 2 inputs from third-party banks.

-(11) Segment Information
+(13) Segment Information